 How do I contest my valuation?

-First, contact the assessor’s office and have an appraiser explain to you how your value was arrived at.
-This gives the assessor a chance to correct possible errors and answer your valuation-related questions.
+The assessor's office would like to talk with you by March 1st to discuss your preliminary value and have an appraiser explain to you how your value was determined.
+This gives the assessor the chance to correct possible errors and answer your valuation-related questions.

 How do I convince the county board of equalization that my valuation should be lowered?